 Adverse Events

 Daily assessment for the occurrence of adverse events will be assessed and recorded.
-Following discharge, a phone call from Dr Clark’s practice nurse will further asses for adverse events and recovery.
-A final assessment will be undertaken in the rooms at six weeks post operation by Dr Clark.
+Following discharge, a phone call from Dr Clark’s practice nurse will further asses for adverse events and recovery7 days following discharge.
+A final assessment will be undertaken at a follow up consultation with PI Clark at six weeks post operation.

 Funding